Scrupulosity: A Special Kind of Hell

 • I am afraid God has abandoned me.

-It’s crucial to realize that scrupulosity is not a theological or religious problem; it’s a mental health disorder.
-It’s excessive, crippling doubt that no amount of rituals, compulsions, or mental struggle can ever satisfy or resolve.
-If you are here, reading this, you have probably spent months or years trying to calm your doubts with various rituals, compulsions, and mental gymnastics.
+It’s a mental health disorder.
+It’s excessive, crippling doubt that no number of rituals, compulsions, or mental gymnastics can ever satisfy or resolve.
+If you are here, reading this, you have probably spent months or years trying to calm your doubts with various rituals and compulsions.
 Maybe you experience minor, temporary relief from these compulsive behaviours.
-But whatever relief these efforts provide is only ever temporary, because in reality, compulsions throw fuel on the fire of OCD.
+But whatever relief these efforts provide is at best temporary, because the truth is that performing compulsions is like pouring gasoline on the fire of OCD.

-Some religious communities or individuals will frame this disorder as a failure of faith, as a spiritual defect, even as demonic possession, and will propose any number of religious/theological remedies for the person suffering, none of which will truly help—and most of which will actually only make things worse.
+Some religious communities or individuals will frame this disorder as a failure of faith, as a spiritual defect—even as demonic possession.
+They will prescribe any number of religious/theological remedies for the person suffering, none of which will truly help—and most of which will actually only make things worse.
 But there is effective treatment.

 At this time, there is no known cure for OCD, but with effective treatment, significant recovery is possible.
-You can get your life back.
+You can lead a fulfilling life.
 You are not beyond help, and you don’t have to live in constant, debilitating fear and anxiety.

 Recovering from scrupulosity is possible.
 You don’t have to suffer; you can get your life back and I can help.
 Please contact me today for a free, confidential 20-minute consultation about how we can work together.
 Don’t wait any longer to start living a meaningful life.